davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 A proposal on how to manage model versions, __MAJOR.MINOR.PIPELINE__
 - MAJOR: Incompatibility in data or target variable
 - MINOR: Model performance is improved
-- PIPELINE: Pipeline of model training is changed
+- PIPELINE: The pipeline of model training is changed

 and it describes what a model registry can do.